Alfaxad/Quantum_Natural_Language_Generation/README.md

 gates to each word in the diagram.

 4. The quantum compiler t|keti (Sivarajah et al., 2020) is used to translate the parameterised quantum circuit into machine-specific instructions, which can be executed on real IBM quantum computers or simulators

+The algorithm for natural language generation was **Simulated Quantum Annealing** which is an optimization algorithm built on top of **Hill-Climbing Algorithm**